BioinfoNet/MyFirstFork/README.md

 # My First Fork
 Fork this repository and make changes to the README

-Name:
+Name:Karega

 Instituition:
+No institution

-i am at the OpenScienceKE to ...
+i am at the OpenScienceKE [link](https://bioinfonet.github.io/OpenScienceKE/) to learn about how to meet _new collaborators_ and use **open science tools**.